 The awesome thing about staying in Ubud is that many are close by.
 I’m sharing five of my personal favorite waterfalls.
 But these are also ones that you can visit in a logical route over the course of a morning in your 3 days in Ubud itinerary.

-In order to visit the waterfalls, you either have to have your own scooter or you will need to arrange a private transportation.
+In order to visit the most beautiful waterfalls in Bali, you either have to have your own scooter or you will need to arrange a private transportation.
 If you don’t have a private driver, you can also choose to book a guided waterfall tour from Ubud.
 The tour includes hotel pick-up and drop off, entrance ticket to the waterfalls and a knowledgable local guide who will tell you more about each waterfalls and stories about the Balinese life and culture in general.

 My quick tips for visiting the waterfalls are: